Clarence Barlow: Career

-Barlow was one of the founders of Initiative Musik und Informatik Köln.
+Barlow was one of the founders of Initiative Musik und Informatik Köln in 1986.
+He taught at the Darmstädter Ferienkurse from 1982 to 1994.
 In 1988 he was the director of music at the International Computer Music Conference in Cologne.
-From 1990 to 1994, Barlow was the artistic director of the Institute of Sonology, at the Royal Conservatory of The Hague, where he also taught in the composition department.
+From 1990 to 1994, Barlow was the artistic director of the Institute of Sonology, at the Royal Conservatory of The Hague, where he also taught in the composition department, continuing until 2006.
+He was a visiting professor of composition at the Folkwang Hochschule Essen in 1990 and 1991.
+He was a member of the Académie Internationale de Musique Electroacoustique in Bourges from 1994 to 2010, and visiting professor of composition at the School of Music and Performing Arts ESMAE in Porto in 2005 and 2006.

-Barlow was the Corwin Endowed Chair and head of composition at University of California, Santa Barbara’s Music Department from 2006 to 2019.
+Barlow was the Corwin Endowed Chair and head of composition at University of California, Santa Barbara's Music Department from 2006 to 2019.
+He was visiting professor at the Catalonia College of Music in Barcelona from 2018 to 2020.
+Among his students were Dennis Báthory-Kitsz, Marko Ciciliani, Georg Hajdu, Rozalie Hirs, Gabriel Pareyon and Kristoffer Zegers.